Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

 An iconic feature of Rishikesh; is an iron suspension bridge built across the Ganges, that conveniently connects temples, ashrams and markets on both the river banks.
 Lakshman Jhula hangs at 70 feet above the river, is 450 feet long, and connects the Tehri and Pauri districts located on either side.
 It derives its name from the legendary belief that Lord Lakshman himself crossed the river at this point.

-It is certainly a pleasure to walk on the bridge end to end, while watching a number of revellers living it up by boating and rafting on the ebullient Ganga bouncing underneath; a herd of pilgrims fervently crossing to and fro in a bid to drop in at as many temples as they can; a group of chirpy shoppers eagerly taking faster steps to explore the small alleys in the market zones selling a variety of handicrafts, semi-precious gems, traditional artefacts and so on.
+It is certainly a pleasure to walk on the bridge end to end while watching several revellers living it up by boating and rafting on the ebullient Ganga bouncing underneath; a herd of pilgrims fervently crossing to and fro in a bid to drop in at as many temples as they can; a group of chirpy shoppers eagerly taking faster steps to explore the small alleys in the market zones selling a variety of handicrafts, semi-precious gems, traditional artefacts and so on.

 Although the bridge has withstood the test of time for several decades since 1929, in the year 2019, it was permanently closed due to severe dilapidation and plans are on to construct another one parallel to it.